 Frank Chikane

-Frank Chikane was born to James and Erenia Chikane on 3 January 1951 in Johannesburg.
-Chikane attended Orlando High School in Soweto where matriculated before registering at the University of the North (Turfloop) in 1972.He became politically aware while he was a student being influenced by largely by the Black Consciousness ideology.
+Frank Chikane, the son of James and Erenia Chikane, was born on 3 January 1951 in Johannesburg.
+His father was a preacher in the Apostolic Faith Mission (AFM) church.
+Chikane attended Orlando High School in Soweto where he matriculated before registering at the University of the North (Turfloop) in 1972 to study science.
+It is at Turfloop where he met with Cyril Ramaphosa.
+As a student, he became politically aware, being influenced largely by the Black Consciousness ideology.
 Thus, he became involved in the activities of the South African Student Organisation (SASO) at university.
 His political activism led to his repeated detention which in turn disrupted his education forcing him to leave the university in 1974.
 Chikane later continued his education obtaining a Master of Arts degree from Harvard University and a Master of Theology from the University of Natal (now KwaZulu-Natal).

 In 1979, Chikane completed his training as a pastor at the Apostolic Faith Mission.
 He was subsequently defrocked in 1981 due to his political involvement.
 After the end of apartheid, he was re-instated, as a pastor.